£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 How to stop heat loss and save energy costs

-Here are some quick fire ways to stop heat loss in your home and some other ways to reduce the costs of your heating bill:
+Here are some quick-fire ways to stop heat loss in your home and some other ways to reduce the costs of your heating bill:

 - Turn the thermostat down by one degree.

 - You can buy foil sheets to slip down behind your radiators.
 They reflect heat back into the room so that you aren’t just heating the ceiling and the other wall!
+Considering using normal tin foil – take a look at the disadvantage of foil behind radiators.

 - Make your own door draft promoters with uncooked rice, dried beans or unneeded clothes and socks.